jbierkens/zigzag-experiments/README.md

 # Zig-Zag experiments
 Code for reproducing the experiments in J. Bierkens, P. Fearnhead, G. Roberts, https://arxiv.org/abs/1607.03188.

-Note: This code is not explicitly aimed at being user friendly.
-For users wanting to apply the Zig-Zag algorithm to logistic regression, a R logistic regression package will is available on CRAN, which can be installed using `install.packages("RZigZag")`.
+Note: For users wanting to apply the Zig-Zag algorithm to logistic regression, a user friendly `R` logistic regression package is available on CRAN, which can be installed using `install.packages("RZigZag")`.

 ## Experiments in R: Gaussian mean and logistic regression